PumpkinShelf Life, Storage, and Spoilage Guide

 - Mold growth (fuzzy white, green, or black spots)

-- Off-odor or sour smell
+- Off-odor, sour, or fermented smell

 - Slimy or sticky surface